openstack-archive/openstack-specs/specs/cors-support.rst

 All OpenStack API's should implement a common middleware that implements CORS in a reusable, optional fashion.
 This middleware must be well documented, with security concerns highlighted, in order to properly educate the operator community on their choices.
+The middleware must default to inactive, unless it is activated either explicitly, or implicitly via a provided configuration.

 `CORS Middleware`_ is available in oslo_middleware version 0.3.0.
-Additional
+This
-work would be required to add this middleware to the appropriate services, and to add the necessary documentation to the docs repository.
+particular implementation defaults to inactive, unless appropriate configuration options are detected in oslo_config, and its documentation already covers key security concerns.
+Additional work would be required to add this middleware to the appropriate services, and to add the necessary documentation to the docs repository.

 Note that improperly implemented CORS_ support is a security concern, and this should be highlighted in the documentation.